boricic/aws-amplify-workshop-react/README.md

 <button onClick={addToStorage}>Add To Storage</button>
 ```

-This would create a folder called `javascript` in our S3 bucket & store a file called __MyReactComponent.js__ there with the code we specified in the second argument of `Storage.put`.
+This would create a folder called `text` in our S3 bucket & store a file called __MyPetDiary.txt__ there with the code we specified in the second argument of `Storage.put`.

 > To view the new bucket that was created in S3, go to the dashboard at [https://console.aws.amazon.com/s3](https://console.aws.amazon.com/s3).
 Also be sure that your region is set correctly.